 When a contractor's business grows past the point where they can answer every call themselves, the traditional next step is hiring a receptionist.
-But in 2026, an AI employee can handle everything a receptionist does and more, at a fraction of the cost.
+But in 2026, an AI front office can handle everything a receptionist does and more, at a fraction of the cost.
 Here's how the two options actually compare.

 What does a receptionist cost a contractor?